Svetasv logo

 Chiasmus 3: The vain and haughty women of Jerusalem (3:16-26)

-Chiasmus 1: Those who worship idols and the things of this world are punished (2:7-9)
+Chiasmus 1: Those who became wealthy through idol-worship are punished (2:7-9)

 5. A Commentary on the Reconfigured Text